 It can take weeks of hard work to climb the dangerous summit of Mt.
-Everest, but at least at the end of the day, you can feel like a royalty knowing you were among the few to ever reach its peak.
-OK, I’m going to burst your bubble now.
-Not to be nit-picky here, but although Mt.
-Everest is the tallest mountain above sea level, it’s not nearly the tallest point in the world by sheer height.
+Everest, but at least you can feel like royalty knowing you were among the few to ever reach its peak if you manage it.

 World’s tallest mountain

 Mt.
-Everest, which stands at 8,850 meters (29,035 feet) above sea level, undeniably has the “highest altitude” in the world.
-The distinction for the tallest mountain in the word”, however, as measured from the base to its peak, belongs to Mauna Kea which has an altitude of only 4,205 meters (13,796 feet).
+Everest, at 8,850 meters (29,035 feet) above sea level, undeniably claims the point of highest altitude in the world.
+The title of “tallest mountain in the word”, however, as measured from the base to its peak, belongs to Mauna Kea which has an altitude of only 4,205 meters (13,796 feet) above sea level.

-Mauna Kea is only a million years old, formed after the Pacific tectonic plate moved over the Hawaiian hotspot.
-Back then, a huge plume of liquid magma gushed from deep inside Earth forming Mauna Kea as it cooled.
+Mauna Kea is only a million years old, and formed after the Pacific tectonic plate moved over the Hawaiian hotspot.
+A huge plume of liquid magma welled up from deep inside Earth forming Mauna Kea as it cooled.
 Despite this, the volcano has stayed dormant for a long time now, having last erupted 46,000 years ago.

-Mauna Kea is famous for another distinction: the home of the world’s largest astronomical observatory, the $1.4 billion Thirty Meter Telescope.
-Besides the fact that at this elevation, the summit is above 40% of Earth’s atmosphere, which helps improve the view.
-The extremely dry and almost cloud-free conditions make it an ideal spot to make astronomical observations.
+Mauna Kea is famous for another distinction, as well: it is home to the world’s largest astronomical observatory, the $1.4 billion Thirty Meter Telescope.
+At this elevation, the summit is above 40% of Earth’s atmosphere, which helps improve the view.
+The extremely dry and almost cloud-free conditions also help, making it an ideal spot from which to make astronomical observations.

 World’s highest point

-You see, our planet is not a perfect sphere.
+Our planet is not a perfect sphere.
 It is an oblate spheroid — it looks kind of like a beach ball that someone sat on.
-Because Earth bulges outward at the equator and flattens near the poles, so people in countries like Ecuador, Kenya, Tanzania and Indonesia can be as much as 13 miles closer to the moon than people living on the North or South poles.
+The Earth bulges outward at the equator and flattens near the poles, so people in countries like Ecuador, Kenya, Tanzania, and Indonesia can up to 13 miles closer to the moon than people living on the North or South poles.

-It’s no clear how Chimborazo got its name, but according to some accounts, it could come from a combination of the words schingbu, which means “women” in the Cayapa language, with razo, which is Quichua or “snow,” resulting in “Women of Snow.
-Local natives, however, know the mountain as Urcorazo or “Mountain of Ice,” so those accounts might not be very reliable.
+It’s no clear how Chimborazo got its name, but according to some accounts, it could come from a combination of the words schingbu, which means “women” in the Cayapa language, and razo, which is Quichua for “snow”.
+Essentially, that would translate as “Women of Snow”, but natives know the mountain as Urcorazo or “Mountain of Ice,” so those accounts might not be very reliable.

-According to local anthropologists, Chimborazo “has been venerated since pre-Columbian times” and is “still a sacred mountain where it’s thought to be close to God.”
-And despite it’s not as difficult to climb as Mt.
+Despite not being as difficult to climb as Mt.
 Everest, it has its challenges.
 Climbing Mt.
-Chimborazo takes about two weeks with a one- or two-day hike after getting acclimatized.
-You should be aware that Chimborazo is heavily glaciated and subject to severe weather and avalanches, so be very careful if you want to climb what’s literally the highest spot on this planet.
+Chimborazo takes about two weeks after getting acclimatized.
+You should be aware that Chimborazo is heavily glaciated and subject to severe weather and avalanches, so be very careful if you want to climb to the highest spot on this planet.